falcosecurity/falco-website/content/en/docs/troubleshooting/missing-fields.md

 `falco.n_containers` indicates how many containers are running at a given time, typically less than 100-300 at maximum. `falco.n_missing_container_images` is an updated snapshot of how many containers are internally stored in Falco without a container image at any given time.

 To complicate matters, some processes in Kubernetes run in the pod sandbox container, which has no container image in the API responses.
 In such cases, the `container.id` is the same as the `k8s.pod.sandbox_id`.
 If the container image is consistently missing throughout the lifetime of the container, it's likely a process in a pod sandbox container in the majority of the cases.
 However, sandbox containers likely constitute less than 1% of the distinct containers in your overall Falco logs.
-Note that this comparison will be fully supported by Falco 0.38 and is a work in progress.

-Additionally, the improvement of the overall efficiency of the container engine, especially for the `-o container_engines.cri.disable_async=true` option, is also a work in progress.
-A more performant implementation is expected to be available by Falco 0.38.
-This improvement aims to address missing images observed by adopters and resolve most cases, leaving only some edge cases of race conditions where the lookup hasn't happened yet.
+Container metadata may also be missing when an event arrives before its container lookup has completed.

 ## Missing User Names